DangerSimulation/Simulation/README.md

 Multiple Assets are not tracked in this repository.
 Assets in there are too big for git and exceed the git lfs quota.

-They can be downloaded [here](https://drive.google.com/drive/folders/1NFJMwG9dIEzYdUoc_2-6gOX0knZwgsb-?usp=sharing).
-Just put every folder into the [Assets folder](Assets)
+They can be downloaded [here](https://drive.google.com/drive/folders/17peukf7uEGVDJyXxqDmk7aqCQK6VGJ61?usp=sharing).
+It contains an Assets folder containing all other folders.
+Just put every folder into the [Assets folder](Assets) in this project

 ### Connectivity